Subregion-subalgebra duality: emergence of space and time in holography: Introduction

-In this paper we work to leading order in the $N \to \infty$ limit, when the boundary theory is described by a generalized free field theory.
-The qualitative picture should survive to any finite order in the $1/N$ perturbative expansion.
-When including $1/N$ corrections to all orders, the type III$_1$ algebras become type II$_\infty$~\cite{Witten:2021unn}, which leads to new ways of understanding black hole and de Sitter entropies~\cite{Witten:2021unn, Chandrasekaran:2022cip}.\footnote{{The black hole entropy can also be understood by working with the microcanonical thermal field double~\cite{Chandrasekaran:2022eqq}.}} There is also a very interesting recent paper~\cite{Faulkner:2022ada} which discusses the embedding of bulk subalgebras in the $G_N \to 0$ limit to the boundary theory at a finite $N$, which in our language corresponds to the embedding of $\sX_R$ defined in~\eqref{egq} into $\sB_R^{(N)}$ at a finite $N$.
+In this paper we work to the leading order in the $1/N$ expansion, when the boundary theory is described by a generalized free field theory.
+The qualitative picture should survive to any finite order in the $1/N$ perturbative expansion.\footnote{When all $1/N$ corrections are included, it has been argued in~\cite{Witten:2021unn} that the type III$_1$ algebras become type II$_\infty$.
+The type II description leads to new ways of understanding black hole and de Sitter entropies~\cite{Witten:2021unn, Chandrasekaran:2022cip,Chandrasekaran:2022eqq}.} There is also a very interesting recent paper~\cite{Faulkner:2022ada} which discusses the embedding of bulk subalgebras in the $G_N \to 0$ limit to the boundary theory at a finite $N$, which in our language corresponds to the embedding of $\sX_R$ defined in~\eqref{egq} into $\sB_R^{(N)}$ at a finite $N$.
 Since the bulk and boundary theories are not in the same parameter regime, the embedding is not part of the duality, but provides an important alternative probe of the limit in~\eqref{egq}.

 The plan of the paper is as follows.
 In Sec.~\ref{sec:largN} we highlight various features of the AdS/CFT duality in the large $N$ limit that are important for subsequent discussions.
 In Sec.~\ref{sec:sub} we describe our general setup and give an explicit formulation of~\eqref{he2}--\eqref{he1}.
 In Sec.~\ref{sec:subre} subregion-subregion duality is discussed in detail from the new algebraic perspective.
-In particular, we provide a boundary {\it derivation} of the additivity anomaly~\eqref{hen03}, and derive entanglement wedges for some choices of boundary regions---including that of Fig.~\ref{fig:etec}---from equivalence of algebras.
-In Sec.~\ref{sec:time} we consider some more general examples of subalgebra-subregion duality for local bulk spacetime regions.
+In particular, we provide a boundary {\it derivation} of the superadditivity~\eqref{hen03}, and derive entanglement wedges for some choices of boundary regions---including that of Fig.~\ref{fig:etec}---from equivalence of algebras.
+In Sec.~\ref{sec:time} we consider some more general examples of subregion-subalgebra duality for local bulk spacetime regions.
 We conclude with a discussion of some future directions in Sec.~\ref{sec:conc}.

 {\bf Notational Conventions} We will denote boundary spatial subregions by captial Latin letters, i.e. $I, O, R, S,...$ We only discuss subregions of bulk Cauchy slices in connection to the entanglement wedge or causal domain of a boundary subregion.
 Such bulk spatial subregions are denoted by capital Latin letters with subscripts identifying the corresponding boundary subregion.
 We denote a homology hypersurface associated to the entanglement wedge of a boundary spatial subregion $R$ by $E_R.$ $E_R$ is a piece of a bulk Cauchy slice.
 We denote general bulk spacetime subregions by gothic letters $\fa, \fb, ...$ The entanglement wedge of a boundary spatial subregion $R$ is denoted by $\fb_R$ and the causal domain by $\fc_R.$